ASNA/ASNA.DataGateHelper/README.md

 In the constructor examples below, `nnn` is the value to use for record blocking.
 Setting this to a value of up to 1000 _may_ help performance.
 A values higher than 1000 will likely impede performance.

 > Setting the record blocking argument too high will almost certainly impede performance.
-You can use the `ReadMillisconds` property (explained below) to monitor the impact of changing the record blocking factor.
+Use the `ReadMillisconds` property (explained below) to monitor the impact of changing the record blocking factor.

 With C#

         this.dgfr = new ASNA.DataGateHelper.DGFileReader(apiDGDB, nnn);

-With AVRL
+With AVR

         *This.dgfr = *New DGFileReader(DGDB, nnn)